Fast momentum-selective transport of Bose-Einstein condensates via controlled non-adiabatic dynamics in optical lattices: Conclusion

 In this work, we have presented a comprehensive numerical investigation of the accelerated transport of a Bose–Einstein condensate in a one-dimensional optical lattice.
 Using the time-dependent Gross–Pitaevskii equation, we modeled the full transport sequence, comprising (i) the preparation of the initial ground state in a harmonic trap, (ii) loading into the optical lattice via fast ramps, (iii) coherent acceleration using a symmetric trapezoidal profile, and (iv) fast release into free space.
 The protocol was designed to impart a precisely controlled momentum to the condensate while preserving its internal coherence.

 Our simulations reveal the critical importance of the loading, acceleration and release timescales in determining the final momentum distribution.
 In particular, we identified the interplay between intra-site breathing dynamics and momentum redistribution as the dominant mechanism limiting spectral purity.
 The identification of magic times, \emph{i.e} specific loading/release or acceleration durations synchronized with the breathing period, provides a clear operational principle for achieving coherent momentum-selective transport even in the non-adiabatic regime.
 The emergence of narrow, spectrally pure momentum distributions was indeed shown to correlate with maxima of breathing oscillations in the final condensate's spatial width.
+Although our simulations were performed with 190 momentum kicks (a value relevant to compact fountain geometries \cite{Abend_2016}), the periodic nature of the breathing dynamics suggests that the magic-time mechanism should scale to larger momentum transfers without qualitative change, extending the applicability of our protocol to high-baseline interferometry.

 We further demonstrated that the final momentum state transfer efficiency can be inferred from real-space observables such as the intra-site width of the condensate, which serves as a sensitive probe of spectral purity under non-adiabatic loading and release conditions.
 A variational model provided quantitative agreement with the full Gross–Pitaevskii dynamics during the loading and acceleration stages, and we highlighted the role of interactions in modulating the breathing dynamics.